Raiderj9/RaceToThePEAK/README.md

 ## Features
 - Troops.
 Race as a team or alone in 1 of 12 troops.
 - Armbands.
-Rep your troop with this extra bit of swag
+Rep your troop with this extra bit of swag.
 - Climb Timer.
 Track your progress up to the PEAK.
 - Leaderboard.
 See how you stack up compared to the other troops.